-The Camden Fringe was set-up by Zena Barrie and Michelle Flower for It’s Alright For Some Ltd, who produced comedy at the Edinburgh Fringe Festival from 2002 - 2006 and started running the Etcetera Theatre in Camden since the beginning of 2004.
+The Camden Fringe was set-up and is still run by Zena Barrie and Michelle Flower.
+As a duo they produced live shows at the Edinburgh Fringe from 2002 – 2006 and ran the Etcetera Theatre in Camden for 8 years from the beginning 2004.

 The Camden Fringe aims to give anyone the chance to perform and showcase their talents, from very experienced performers and companies to ambitious newcomers.

 "An edgy mix of comedy, theatre, dance and a bunch of other cool stuff, dotted around some of Camden's best known venues.
 From humble beginnings, the Camden Fringe is now a rip-roaring event that gets bigger every year."

 "What began as an antidote to the evacuation of theatre companies every August to Edinburgh Fringe, is now an established festival in its own right."

 "An increasingly important platform for experimental new work: in true fringe spirit you can bank on encountering imagination that's run riot and the odd undiscovered gem"

 "Edinburgh's mighty Fringe may be of international repute, but its rival in the south is gaining in confidence with every year.
 This rapidly growing festival serves as something of an incubator for its rival, attracting and fostering a host of new talent each year.
 Want to find the Ricky Gervais, Stewart Lee or Jimmy Carr of tomorrow?
 Look no further."

 "A David has emerged to challenge the Edinburgh Goliath: the Camden Fringe"

 "Stacks of shows to see ranging from opera to stand-up comedy; physical theatre to puppetry."